Pizza oven venting a Forno Bravo wood fired oven is very straightforward. There are four basic applications that need to be considered.

 Type 1 Hood:

 Type 1 Hoods for commercial pizza oven venting will be required about 50% of the time.
 This is determined by the local code enforcement.
-Type 1 Hoods should not be confused with Grease Ducts, which are a different application.
+Pizza oven hoods should not be confused with Grease Ducts, which are a different application.
 Our commercial pizza ovens have all been tested and UL certified for use with a Type 1 Hood.

 Common reasons a Type 1 Hood might be required, instead of a direct vent are: